 Remember to use Cmd + J and tick the relevant metadata category if it isn't currently displaying.

-How to create playlists
+How to create playlists in iTunes

 To create a new playlist, you can either press Cmd + N (which creates a new playlist, called Playlist, Playlist 2 or similar, with nothing in it), or select tracks you want to be in the new playlist, right-click them and select Add to Playlist > New Playlist.